-These aspects highlight the ambiguity of the impact assessment procedure and also of public participation in the decision making process: if, on the one hand, it aims at assuring more transparency and more informed decision making process with more democratic legitimacy, on the other hand, being a procedure, it is not meant to achieve a determined set of goals, but rather to assure procedural fairness and, based on the most probable outcomes of measures and the social preferences expressed as a whole through the public consultations, achieve a balance on the outcome.
-It is, in this regard, an important means of debating the relevant measures to be taken and searching for a balanced outcome while also integrating social concerns on environmental decision-making.
-However, this does not necessarily lead to a sounder environmental outcome, as society's interests are also not always privileging this objective.
+These aspects highlight the ambiguity of the impact assessment procedure and of the public participation in the decision making process: if, on the one side, it aims at assuring more transparency and a more informed decision making process with more democratic legitimacy, on the other hand, being a procedure, it is not meant to achieve a determined set of goals, but rather to reflect the most probable outcomes of proposed measures and the social preferences expressed as a whole through the public consultations.
+It is, in this regard, an important means of debating the relevant measures to be taken and searching for a balanced outcome while also integrating social concerns on environmental decision-making, but this does not necessarily lead to a more effective environmental protection, as society's interests are also not always privileging this objective.
+These aspects highlight, finally, another role that is ascribed to IA but which nevertheless is less taken into account: the role as a disseminator of information to all members of society about the impacts of a proposed measure such as the legislative instrument under analysis in this case study.